-Treading water on the basis of the theory of Sebastian Kneipp helps stimulating circulation and arterial blood flow.
+Treading water on the basis of the theory of Sebastian Kneipp helps stimulating circulation and arterial blood flow

-By the way, the mountain streams of South Tyrol, as well as the mountain lakes or other watercourses are ideal for kneipping in the great outdoors.
-Moreover there are several public Kneipp facilities such as at the shores of the pond of Fiè allo Sciliar, in Varna or in Villabassa.
+Trading water stimulates your circulation and arterial blood flow, and it also helps preventing varices, migraine and strengthens the bodies' defense.
+The mountain streams of South Tyrol, as well as the mountain lakes or other watercourses are ideal for kneipping.
+Moreover there are public facilities such as at the Fiè Pond, in Varna or at the Kneipp-für-mich® park Villabassa.